 Full of surprises and lively discovery, this hidden gem of the Garden is not to be missed.

 Follow the winding path through the Wildflower Meadow to discover an untamed and ever changing collection plants and insects.

 The Garden is constantly developing, make sure you don’t miss a thing!

 ICG in the News

 Take a scroll through the latest mentions of ICG in the News.
-For those interested in covering The Garden, feel free to check out our Media Kit below or reach out to Monique, our rockstar Communications & Marketing Coordinator with any questions 🙂
+For those interested in covering The Garden, feel free to check out our Media Kit below or reach out to our Communications & Marketing team with any questions 🙂